Lowest Mortgage Rate in Canada. Starting from 2.99%

 Foreign Affairs Minister Joly recently suggested that job losses from Trump's threatened tariffs would first occur to "the sectors most vulnerable to tariffs include manufacturing, mining, the energy sector, agriculture and forestry," and have knock-on effects "on other sectors, like retail, education, and health care."

-Canada's businesses and industries will experience the shock of input cost and supply chain havoc, made even worse if energy prices rise.
+Canada's businesses and industries are already experiencing the shock of Trump's trade war, with rising input costs and supply chain havoc.

-The result could be an immediately deteriorating economy with higher unemployment, weaker GDP numbers, reduced consumer spending, and increasing inflation.
+Signs of an immediately deteriorating economy could start registering soon in higher unemployment, weaker GDP numbers, reduced consumer spending, and increasing inflation.

-(The U.S. would likely also face economic turmoil, including job losses and higher inflation, which happened the last time Trump imposed only targeted tariffs in 2019.)
+The U.S. is also facing economic turmoil — as the stock market and Trump's poll numbers plunge — and could result in job losses and higher inflation, which happened the last time Trump imposed only targeted tariffs in 2019.

-However, a recent KPMG survey suggests that 67% of Canadian businesses have readied to weather a trade war that lasts more than a year.
+On a positive note: A recent KPMG survey suggests that 67% of Canadian businesses have readied to weather a trade war that lasts more than a year.

 Regardless of the turmoil Canada has been forced into, count on our people and companies to stand up and help contribute to building economic resilience.